syip1/syip1/README.md

 - 👋 Hi, I’m @syip1
 - 👀 I’m interested in mathematics, data science, and books
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning reinforcement learning, and general machine learning stuff.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything related to mathematics or programming, especially things related to music.
 - 📫 How to reach me: shermanyip2015@gmail.com

 <!---